Mets RHP Megill leaves start with shoulder discomfort

 AP Baseball Writer

-NEW YORK (AP) — Mets right-hander Tylor Megill has left his start against Milwaukee with shoulder discomfort, the latest setback in a promising season for the second-year pitcher.
+NEW YORK (AP) — Mets right-hander Tylor Megill left his start against Milwaukee with shoulder discomfort, the latest setback in a promising season for the second-year pitcher.
 Megill came off the injured list last week after missing a month with right biceps inflammation.
-He will have an MRI on Friday, the Mets said.
-The rotation replacement for injured ace Jacob deGrom this season, Megill entered 4-2 with a 4.50 ERA.
+He will have an MRI on Friday.
+The rotation replacement for injured ace Jacob deGrom this season, Megill is 4-2 with a 5.01 ERA.
 He started for New York on opening day and pitched five scoreless innings in a win at Washington.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.